AnnaMalmgren/mern_project/README.md

 # mern_project
-MERN web application

-Hobby project using the MERN stack.
+Hobby project, building a web application using the MERN stack.